Intermodalics/pickit-docs/docs/robot-integrations/hanwha/index.rst

 Check controller and software compatibility
 -------------------------------------------

-Pickit is compatible with controllers as of version **2.001** and **Rodi 2.001 for socket communication** is required.
+Pickit is compatible with controllers as of version **2.001**. **Rodi 2.001 for socket communication** is required.

 .. note::
-   Socket communication is supported by Rodi 1.3 or higher versions but verified in Rodi 2.001.
+   Socket communication is supported by Rodi 1.3 or higher versions, but this was verified in Rodi 2.001.

 Setup the network connection
 ----------------------------